 Why do you need a beginner’s guide for the most famous fish in the aquarium hobby?
-They are not only the famous fish in the aquarium hobby but also the most illtreated in the aquarium hobby, hence they deserve to the treated well, and to treat them well you should read the beginner’s guide which has precise information on upkeeping them.
+They are not only the famous fish in the aquarium hobby but also the most ill-treated in the aquarium hobby, hence they deserve to be treated well.
+To treat them well you should read the beginner’s guide which has precise information on up keeping them.

 Siamese fighting fish – Overview

 |Habitat or Origin||Species are native to the Mekong basin of Thailand and also found in Cambodia, Vietnam.
 People in Thailand have been collecting and breeding them even before 19th Century.|